robertgarrigos/profile/README.txt

 Installation
 -------------

- * Copy the whole profile2 directory to your modules directory and activate the module.
+ * Copy the whole profile directory to your modules directory and activate the module.